-Harper College maintains a full-time Veterans' Affairs Office which has responsibility for veteran enrollment, certification, special education programs and tutorial programs.
+Harper College maintains a full-time Veterans' Assistant who has responsibility for veteran enrollment, certification, special education programs and tutorial programs.

 Eligible veterans and servicepersons receive a monthly educational allowance to attend school.
 Development courses are designed to satisfy education needs or prepare the veteran for more advanced training.
-Pre-college courses are not charged toward the veteran's entitlement time although they will be paid by the VA.
-Fulltime veteran students are also eligible for Veterans' Work-Study.
-Others who may be in doubt as to whether or not they are eligible under the VA Widows' Compensation, Vocational Rehabilitation and other special programs should contact the College veterans' coordinator.
+Pre-college courses are not charged toward the veteran's entitlement time although they will be paid by the Veterans Administration.
+Veterans and servicepersons pursuing an approved program of study on at least a three-quarter time basis are eligible for (VA) Work Study.
+Others who may be in doubt as to whether or not they are eligible under the Veterans Administration Widows' Compensation.
+Vocational Rehabilitation and other special programs should contact the College veterans' coordinator.

-Illinois veterans who served on active duty for at least one year are eligible for the Illinois State Veterans Grant.
+Illinois veterans who served on active duty for at least one year, with honorable discharge, are eligible for the Illinois State Veterans Grant.

 Additional benefits are available to the veteran who is experiencing difficulty in completing educational objectives.
-The VA will pay supplementary benefits (up to \$69 per month for a maximum of \$828) for individual tutoring.
+The Veterans Administration will pay supplementary benefits for individual tutoring.